Eye of the Solar Needle, The

 Some signs of that youth, however, are more subtle.
 Many cannot be seen unless one is almost on top of them.

-It was during the early Interplanetary Era when mankind and his artificial partners first arrived on the innermost planet, searching for scientific knowledge and exploitable resources.
+It was during the early Solsys Era when mankind and his artificial partners first arrived on the innermost planet, searching for scientific knowledge and exploitable resources.
 By and large, the planet was seen as a barren lump of rock by the public.
-To those who made their living searching for materials to drive the ever expanding Human civilization, the planet was a ball of metals and a platform for the creation of energy.
+To those who made their living searching for materials to drive the ever expanding Terragen civilization, the planet was a ball of metals and a platform for the creation of energy.
 But to exploit any of this, the thrill of exploration would have to first be completed.

 Among the first manned expeditions to Mercury, there was the crew of the Phaistos.
 While not the first manned mission to the planet, it was the only one solely devoted to pure scientific exploration.
 The crew of six was composed of two geologists, one solar astronomer, one hydrologist, one planetary scientist, and one biologist (a dubious job on this particular mission).
 For six weeks the ship and crew jumped to varying locations on Mercury, scouting out ancient volcanic basins, ice deposits at the poles that were lost within permanent shadows, and soaring out into distant orbits to study the local planetary neighborhood.
 A few ancient lava tubes were also explored, one to a depth of 133 meters and a length of nearly a kilometer, in the hopes of finding evidence for present or ancient extremophile life.
 This last exploration was, predictably, a failure, although the two geologists recovered a wealth of information about the planet's interior.